gegedobruna/Schengo/README.md

 ## Deployment

-This project is automatically deployed to GitHub Pages when changes are pushed to the `master` branch.
-The deployment is handled by GitHub Actions.
+This project is deployed to GitHub Pages via GitHub Actions.
+The deployment workflow is configured for manual triggering (workflow_dispatch) to prevent automatic deployments on every push.

 ## Support